BBVA/data-refinery/docs/source/thebasics.rst

 Then - Adding new transformations .................................

 Data Refinery only works with Python dictionaries.
-So, when data is not a dictionary, it's useful to use a data format operation before the event.
+So when data is not a dictionary, it's useful to use a data format operation before the event.
 *Tr* interface has a function to do this: *init*.
 This function takes the specified function and puts it at first on the group of event operations.

 At datarefinery.tuple.Formats module you can find several functions to transform different formats to Python dictionaries.
-In addition, there is the function *reader* to read the data.
+In addition, there is a function *reader* to read the data.
 It's an alias for *init*.

 ***** Hay que tener cuidado si queremos usar init y tenemos guardadas en variables Tr intermedios que queremos diverger.
 Ya que todos los Tr que divergen tienen en común la misma referencia a la raiz.

 **TODO: dibujo de raíz de transformaciones**

-Si llevamos a cabo esta operación:
+For example:

 .. code-block:: python